Indonesia Convention Exhibition: Notable events

-Access
+Accessibility

-This exhibition center is located approximately 10 minutes away from Serpong railway station, Rawa Buntu railway station, and Cisauk railway station, which makes it easily accessible to commuters using Jakarta commuter railway system.
+This exhibition center is located approximately 10 minutes away from Serpong, Rawa Buntu, and Cisauk railway stations, which makes it easily accessible to commuters using Jakarta commuter railway system.
 Moreover, this convention center is accessible through the nearby Serpong–Balaraja Toll Road.
 This toll road directly connects ICE to some important places in both West Jakarta and South Jakarta.